-Bulgarian residence permit applicants (for long term or permanent stay card) should take into consideration some important amendments to Bulgarian immigration laws and specifically the Foreigners in the Republic of Bulgaria Act and Regulations for Implementation of the Foreigners in the Republic of Bulgaria Act adopted in 2017.
+Bulgarian residence permit applicants (for long term or permanent stay card, EU or non-EU citizens) should take into consideration some important amendments to Bulgarian immigration laws and specifically the Foreigners in the Republic of Bulgaria Act and Regulations for Implementation of the Foreigners in the Republic of Bulgaria Act adopted in 2017.
 According to expert Bulgarian immigration lawyers some of the amendments to Bulgarian immigration program include requirement for visa applications to be now filed not earlier than 3 months prior to the scheduled date on which the foreign citizen has planned to visit Bulgaria and also when applying for visa from 2017 on foreign citizens will also have to provide biometric data (photos and fingerprints).

 There are three types of visas which are issued for visiting Bulgaria – airport transit visa (type A), short stay visa (type C), and long stay visa (type D).
 Every holder of an airport transit visa type A is not considered to have entered Bulgaria.
 The short stay type C Bulgarian visa is issued for a stay no longer than 90 calendar days in each half a year period.
 And finally Bulgarian type D long stay visas are usually issued to foreign citizens who want to settle in the country permanently or at least for a longer period.
 Obtaining such a visa (type D) is a mandatory precondition for filing an application for any possible type of a stay permit in the Republic of Bulgaria.